lielibert/nvim/README.md

 This is a **ready to go** nvim lua  configuration using **nvim plugin manager**  that you can clone in your **.config/** folder to use.
 Best for C/CPP.

-This is somewhat lightweith also 😅.
+This is some-what lightweight ... also 😅.